prokoudine/ardour-tutorial/content/editing-sessions/non-destructive-editing/index.en.md

 ## Does Ardour ever change audio data on disk?

-The only time Ardour does anything to actual audio files on the disk is when you explicitely tell you to remove audio files that aren't used anywhere in the project.
+The only time Ardour does anything to actual audio files on the disk is when you explicitely it you to remove audio files that aren't used anywhere in the project.
 Typically this is done when you did dozens of takes, you made your choice and you don't want these files on the disk anymore because they take space.